-Becca - To be completely honest… I’ve reached a point in my 19 year makeup career to know enough about the health of humanities self esteem to NOT be publically louder in this conversation anymore.
+Becca - To be completely honest… I’ve reached a point in my 19 year makeup career to be witness to enough health of humanities self esteem to NOT be publically louder in this conversation anymore.
+Collectively we aren’t healthy.
 I’m so curious to work out ways we can be mentally healthier about our own (and others) identity… and part of that HAS to be to celebrate those people and brands pondering the same things.
 I also can’t spend time talking to artists about following their hearts in Makeup Artist Mindset if I’m not doing the same myself. ha!

 When did this campaign get rolled out... or has this always been part of EVO s brand culture and it only just registered in my brain?

 Meghann - We officially shared the campaign January 14th this year– but I actually shot this footage 4 years ago as part of the first chapter in this series – which was a campaign I created called “free your mind and your hair will follow”.
 I shot this on locations across the east and west coast of the USA, with an amazing group of creatives that saw us road tripping for 18 days straight shooting at very specific locations to celebrate outsiders, eccentrics and real people living above the influence of societies pressures – you can check out their stories here: https://www.evohair.com/inspiration/blog.
 The ethos behind the campaign has however been a part of the brand DNA since inception.
 First you “free your mind” so that you “don’t buy it”